jeffbski/ngzip/README.md

 ## Usage

 Options are similar to bash command gzip.
+If using local version ensure that you either use node_modules/.bin/ngzip or add to your path.

 ```bash
 cat foo | ngzip > foo.gz # compress stdin to stdout